 Pinching certain cut flowers is the perfect way to grow fuller plants.
 That sounds great in theory, right?

-But when you’re actually taking garden pruners to your precious plant that you’ve nurtured and loved, it’s understandable if you start having second thoughts.
+But when you’re taking garden pruners to your precious plant that you’ve nurtured and loved, it’s understandable if you start having second thoughts.
+I was initially uneasy trying this, but now I’m all in!

 Why Should You Pinch Back Cut Flowers?

-If you don’t pinch back your young flowering plants, your plants could grow only one central flower stem, produce shorter stems overall, and even become a sad spindly plant.
+If you don’t pinch back your young flowering plants, your plants could grow only one central flower stem, produce shorter stems overall, and even become sad, spindly plants.

 When is the Best Time to Pinch Flowers?